mahmoudibrahim2002/Vehicle-Tracking-Traffic-Analysis/README.md

 # Vehicle Tracking &amp; Traffic Analysis | Computer Vision Project (Speed and Traffic intensity Estimation)

 ## 🌐 Overview
-This project implements an advanced vehicle tracking and speed estimation system using **YOLO for object detection**, **ByteTrack for tracking**, and the **Supervision library** for annotation and visualization.
-It also includes additional features such as vehicle counting, traffic intensity classification, and smoothing techniques for stable speed estimation.
+This project implements a **vehicle tracking**, **speed estimation** and traffic intensity system using the YOLO object detection model and the Supervision library.
+The implementation is built on a Roboflow's Supervision library , which provides tools for object detection and tracking.
+The project has gone through several stages of development, each aimed at improving accuracy, stability, and functionality.

 ## Features
 - **Vehicle Detection:** Uses YOLO for real-time object detection.